Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 Lake Perry State Park

-Today we make the final leg of our journey home.
+Today we make the last leg of our journey home.
 From the vast plains of Texas to the enchanting deserts of New Mexico, we have seen some amazing places.
 The landscape shifts from wide-open spaces to rolling hills as we take the back roads to Mobile, Alabama, trekking onto I-10 to I-75 to find our way home. ,

 USS ALABAMA Battleship Memorial Park

 This road trip is more than just miles on the odometer.
 This trip helped us learn a lot about being in close quarters together for a long trip, not to mention having a large German shepherd.
 Sage does well in the camper, not so much when his dad gets out of the truck.
-We did have a few hiccups along the way with the water-line freezing one night to the compromised credit card on Christmas day.
+We had a few hiccups along the way with the water-line freezing one night to the compromised credit card on Christmas day.
 However, we would do it all over again in a heartbeat.

 If you’re looking for an epic southwestern national park road trip that takes you through some of the most striking landscapes in Texas and New Mexico, then this it the journey you need to make!
 Trust me, this road trip was not just a drive; for us it was a real adventure.
 The memories forever etched into our travel log.

 Got any must-see stops or hidden gems on this route?
 Share them in the comments below!
-What’s on your ultimate Texas & New Mexico road trip guide.
+What’s on your ultimate Texas & New Mexico road trip guide?